7AppsIonic/ezyDos1.1/README.md

 ## Example data

 Finding something in the demo content:
-Type in 'Berlin', 'Ber', 'Sports' or 'Düsseldorf'
+Type in 'Mekah', 'Mosque', 'Black Stone' or 'Riyadh'

 ## Content